 The Reporting Party will be asked to complete a written statement of the sexual misconduct allegations.
-The statement should be as specific as possible and, to the extent the information is available, including dates, times, locations, a description of the alleged misconduct and the name(s) of the Responding Party(ies).
+The statement should be as specific as possible, including dates, times, locations, a description of the alleged misconduct and the name(s) of the Responding Party(ies).
 The Reporting Party should also provide a list of any person(s) who may have information that would be helpful to the investigation and hearing process.
 The Reporting Party will submit the above information to the investigator.